Yoshi211/Tic-Tac-Toe-C-Version/README.md

 * Made the grid with numbers in each section
 * Started to code the interactive aspect

+### 9/8/2022
+* Finetuned the grid
+* Made it so players can enter their own names and it displays them
+* Made it so players can enter a number on their turn

 ## Notes
 * Add whatever you want here